 What will it cost?

-Here is just a partial list of expenses you are likely to incur for a new child care program.
+Here is just a partial list of expenses you are likely to incur for a starting a child care program.

 - Licenses & Permits

 - Employee absences; sick leave, vacation, professional days

 - Before you go to far in planning a center, you need to make sure that your business will be successful.
 Is there a need for you program?